 According to the Universities Act (558/2009) section 37, admission for studies leading to a postgraduate research degree can be granted to an applicant who has completed

 - An applicable second-cycle degree from a university of applied sciences, or

 - An applicable education at an institution abroad providing eligibility for equivalent higher education in the country in question.

 Also applicants, who have not yet obtained their second cycle degree but have finalized the credits required for the degree, can apply.
-All credits required for a second cycle degree (or equivalent) education must be completed before the deadline for applications (14.11.2017), and a certificate of this degree must be presented before the doctoral study right can be granted (deadline for accepting the offer, 23.1.2018).
+All credits required for a second cycle degree (or equivalent) education must be completed before the deadline for applications (see the table above), and a certificate of this degree must be presented before the doctoral study right can be granted (deadline for accepting the offer, see the table above).

 2. APPLICATION DOCUMENTS REQUIRED BY ALL CANDIDATES